Stone Award for Literary Achievement Lecture with Lynda Barry

 Barry has authored 21 books, worked as a commentator for NPR, and written a regular monthly feature in Esquire, Mother Jones Magazine, Mademoiselle, and Salon.
 She created an album-length spoken word collection of stories called The Lynda Barry Experience, and was a frequent guest on the Late Show with David Letterman.
 She adapted her first novel, The Good Times are Killing Me, into a long running off-Broadway play, since published by Samuel French and performed throughout North America.
 Her book One!
 Hundred!
 Demons! was chosen as the Freshman all-read title at Stanford University.
 Her novel Cruddy was called “a work of terrible beauty” by the New York Times, and has been translated into French, Italian, German, Catalan and Hebrew.
 Her new book which is about the creative process with a how-to for comics titled Making Comics (Drawn & Quarterly, September 10, 2019).
 More...

 About the Stone Award for Literary Achievement:

-Recipients of the Stone Literary Award give readings, master classes and lectures in both Corvallis and Portland, highlighting the value of creative communications in contemporary American culture.
+Recipients of the Stone Literary Award give readings, master classes and lectures highlighting the value of creative communications in contemporary American culture.
 In conjunction with the prize, an "Everybody Reads" program features a selected book by the writer, with events at libraries, book clubs and independent bookstores.